 To use mobile geodatabases, we must install the optional stgeometry_sqlite.dll file.
 This file is an Esri-provided DLL that extends SQLite with Esri's ST_GEOMETRY type.
 We must also install and use an external SQLITE3.DLL file.

 The stgeometry_sqlite.dll file comes in two versions, a 64-bit version and a 32-bit version.
 The easiest way to install this file is to visit the Product Downloads page for Manifold, and to download and install the optional package with DLLs for Postgres, MySQL, and Esri Mobile Geodatabases.
-Get the open_source_db_64.zip download for 64-bit launches or the open_source_db_32.zip download for 32-bit launches.
-Unzip the zip file that is downloaded, and place the resulting opt folder in the bin64 folder for 64-bit launches, and in the bin folder for 32-bit launches.
+Get the open_source_db_64.zip download.
+Unzip the zip file that is downloaded, and place the resulting opt folder in the extras folder in the Manifold installation folder.

 We must also install an optional, external SQLITE3.DLL file that may be obtained from the official sources for SQLite and SpatialLite:

 Manifold Release 9 and Manifold Viewer include built-in support for SQLite, to connect to GPKG and to SQLite databases, but that uses different .dlls than Esri's mobile geodatabase technology.
-When Esri's stgeometry_sqlite.dll extension and the optional SQLITE3.DLL files are copied into the bin64 or bin folders, Manifold will automatically load Esri's stgeometry_sqlite.dll file to connect to mobile geodatabases.
+When Esri's stgeometry_sqlite.dll extension and the optional SQLITE3.DLL files are copied into the Manifold installation folder, Manifold will automatically load Esri's stgeometry_sqlite.dll file to connect to mobile geodatabases.

 Connecting to PostgreSQL and MySQL databases requires installation of optional DLL files.
 The easiest way to do that is to visit the Product Downloads page for Manifold, and to download and install the optional package with DLLs for Postgres, MySQL, and Esri Mobile Geodatabases.
-Get the open_source_db_64.zip download for 64-bit launches or the open_source_db_32.zip download for 32-bit launches.
-Unzip the zip file that is downloaded, and place the resulting opt folder in the bin64 folder for Manifold for 64-bit launches, and in the bin folder for 32-bit launches.
+Get the open_source_db_64.zip download.
+Unzip the zip file that is downloaded, and place the resulting opt folder in the extras folder in the Manifold installation folder.

 Serial Numbers - The email sent to you by the Manifold Online Store provides your Manifold product serial number.
 If you have placed an order and have not received the serial number email, please check the spam folder in your email system in case it was set aside.